ParagRaut/ComicApi/README.md

 To build/run this, you need to have .net 5.0.100 or higher installed

-Visit following url to download appropriate .netcore sdk version <br/>
+Visit following url to download appropriate .net sdk version <br/>

 URL: https://dotnet.microsoft.com/download/dotnet/5.0

 To run: